bobby-valenzuela/pcapcracker/README.md

     - old pwnagotchi versions
     - tshark (with filter options)
 - The wordlist supplied is an extremely small sample wordlist.
 It's a slice of the original "rockyou" wordlist from the Kali distro.
 A much larger wordlist should be used for best results.
 [Wordlists for download](https://weakpass.com/wordlist).
-- The single pcap provided can be cracked with the smal demo wordlist provded.
+- The single pcap provided can be cracked with the small demo wordlist provded.

 ## Pre-requisites/Initial Config